More about: Best Things To Do At Nyc'S Jewish Quarter

 How to visit the Jewish Quarter on your own

-My main recommendation is that you take a leisurely stroll through the streets, noticing the local stores, temples, customs...
+My main recommendation is that you take a leisurely stroll through its streets, noticing the local stores, its temples, its customs...
 During the walk through South Williamsburg you will see that its restaurants and stores have signs in Hebrew as well as the typical yellow school buses.
 If you can, I recommend you to go into a kosher store and buy some candy or bread.

 But if there is something that I recommend 100% is that before visiting the area, you should be well informed about their customs, in order to understand their way of life.
 I'll tell you everything you need to know before you get there.